Mornor/CarND-Vehicle-Detection/README.md

 ### Pipeline
 The following steps have been applied to each frame of the video stream in order to detect the vehicle(s):

-* Apply a color transform from RGB to YCrCb to the image.
+* Apply a color transform from RGB to YUV to the image.
 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on the labeled training set of images.
 * Normalize the extracted features.
 * Train the classifier